-Lauren researches how personality influences happiness, welfare, and health in animals.
-She has worked with rhesus macaques, Asian and African elephants, domestic dogs, Humboldt penguins, brown capuchins, Japanese macaques, grizzly bears, and chimpanzees.
+Lauren researches animal welfare and focuses on questions such as how personality influences happiness, welfare, and health in animals.
+She has studied rhesus macaques, Asian and African elephants, domestic dogs, Humboldt penguins, brown capuchins, Japanese macaques, grizzly bears, hyenas, scimitar oryx, and chimpanzees because no one told her not to and more species means more fun.
 Lauren has multiple published papers on animal personality and is editing a book on primate welfare for Springer.

-Prior to pursuing a PhD, Lauren obtained a BA in psychology from the University of Washington and a MSc in Applied Animal Behaviour and Animal Welfare from the University of Edinburgh.
-After she completes the PhD and joins the real world she intends to adopt a black cat, buy some video games, and do other grown up things.
+Prior to her postdoc and PhD, Lauren obtained a BA in psychology from the University of Washington and a MSc in Applied Animal Behaviour and Animal Welfare from the University of Edinburgh.
+As a postdoc she is attempting to act like the grown-ups, success tbd.